yorkxin/copy-as-markdown/README.md

 ## Features

-**Copy as Markdown** is a browser extension helps you copy the following things as Markdown to your system clipboard:
+**Copy as Markdown** is a browser extension that helps you copy the following things as Markdown to your system clipboard:

+On the web page:

+:ballot_box_with_check: Selection Text as Markdown<br>
+:ballot_box_with_check: A Link on the Page<br>
+:ballot_box_with_check: An Image on the Page, with or without wrapping link

+Exporting tabs in the current window, either all or highlighted tabs:

 :ballot_box_with_check: Current Tab as Link<br>
-:ballot_box_with_check: A Link in the Page<br>
-:ballot_box_with_check: An Image in the Page<br>
-:ballot_box_with_check: An Image that is wrapped with a Link<br>
-:ballot_box_with_check: All Tabs as a List of Links<br>
+:ballot_box_with_check: List of Links<br>
-:ballot_box_with_check: Highlighted Tabs as a List of Links
+:ballot_box_with_check: Task List (for GitHub-Flavored Markdown)

 ## Keyboard Shortcuts

-You can add keyboard shortuts for copying tab(s) as Markdown.
+You can add keyboard shortcuts for copying tab(s) as Markdown.
 By default, Copy as Markdown does not assign any keyboard shortcuts.

 ### Firefox